academe/laravel-google-api-auth/README.md

 user providing authorisation for their APIs (with OAuth 2) will not need to set up anything special in their account.

+Using this package, it is possoble for a single user to authorise access to a Google account, and then share that authorisation with multiple users.
+All required authorisation details are stored in a model storage rather than a user's session, so access to the model instance is all that is needed for an authorised access to and API.

 I hope that sets the context of what this package is trying to achieve.

 ## Requirements